TF2CommunityDiscord/TF2CommunityDiscord.github.io/faq/rocketjump.md

 ---
 title: FAQ: How to Rocket Jump?
-exerpt: Is this thing on?
+description: Is this thing on?
 ---

 Here's a video or two.